bhagatpardeepkr/Monitoring_Tools/Copy.md

+Hi Gaurav,

+I am writing to request if you could please share the specified file over the EJ machine.

 Our CD tools team doesn't raise any Jira issues for the Network team.
 Therefore, please raise the Jira issue with the Network Engineering team.
 If they require any assistance or details from us, we will be more than happy to help